on-api/on-api/access_customer_info.md

 }
 ```
 Reference to a ticket at the Communication provider
-Reference to a ticket at the Servier provider
+Reference to a ticket at the Server provider
 Reason for request
 Uses access-id as input
 Uses the spReference value supplied by the service provider as input

 ## Fields

-For data format, see [dataformats](dataformats.md)
+For data format, see [data formats](dataformats.md)

 Request
 <table>